 - potential US gift and estate tax liability.

-Although Tennessee has experienced an increase in foreign investment in real estate, none of the housing markets in Tennessee is currently subject to the additional disclosure requirements the Financial Crimes Enforcement Network has imposed through Geographic Targeting Orders on title companies when foreign buyers are paying cash for high-end residential properties in certain markets, such as Manhattan, Los Angeles, Miami and San Francisco.
+None of the housing markets in Tennessee are currently subject to the additional disclosure requirements the FinCen has imposed on title companies regarding foreign buyers paying cash for high-end residential properties.
 However, FinCEN encourages title companies, financial institutions, brokers and other professionals to voluntarily file suspicious activity reports (SARs) in order to report any suspicious transactions or activity.
 Also, a SAR is required to be filed for currency and similar transactions in excess of USD10,000.

 2.7 Soil Pollution and Environmental Contamination